-Hernandez managed to start off the game with five shutout innings before running into trouble in the 7th.
-He finished with 6.2 innings and four runs (three earned) on nine hits and a walk.
+Hernandez managed to start the game with five shutout innings before running into trouble in the 7th.
+He finished with 6.2 innings and allowed four runs (three earned) on nine hits and a walk.
 He struck out seven.
-It will be interesting, going forward, to see if the Twins have Hernandez shifted to a bullpen role, though tonight's start was plenty encouraging.
+It will be interesting, going forward, to see if the Twins have Hernandez shift to a bullpen role, though tonight's start was plenty encouraging.

-Luis Perdomo blew a save, even though he wasn't charged with any runs.
+Luis Perdomo blew a save, though he wasn't charged with any runs.

 Chris Herrmann had two hits and a stolen base.
 Clete Thomas hit a solo home run.
 Thomas returned last night after missing two weeks with a groin injury.
 That injury probably kept Aaron Hicks in the major leagues.